soot-oss/SootUp/docs/getting-started.md

    - Then the next if condition checks if the method containts a specific statement called 'Hello World!'.

-   b) 'BodyInterceptor'
+   b) BodyInterceptor

-   !!! example "First segment of BodyInterceptor Program"
-   - package sootup.examples; - defines the package name for the Java class.
+   - 'package sootup.examples;' - defines the package name for the Java class.
    - import statement - defines various classes and interfaces from different packages that the program uses.
    - public class BodyInterceptor - declares a public class named 'BodyInterceptor' which is the main class for this program.
    - Then we have created a main method which is the entry point of the program.